Are stem cells (SCs) an effective and safe option in patients with Crohn's disease (CD) when they do not respond to their standard medical treatment?

 What did we find?

 We found seven trials on the topic, including 442 patients (234 in the stem cell group and 208 in the placebo or control groups).
 The follow-up duration in the studies varied from one to four years.
-Different doses of We included seven RCTs with a total of 442 participants for the meta-analysis.
+We included seven RCTs with a total of 442 participants for the meta-analysis.
 The intervention group included 234 patients, and the control group included 208 patients.
 We assessed the effect of both the systemic and local administration of SCs.
 The intervention group included 127 males (55.95%) and 100 females (44.05%), while the control/placebo group included 114 males (56.44%) and 88 females (43.56%).
 Studies were conducted in the UK, China, Spain, the Netherlands, and the USA.

 We found data on clinical remission in three studies, data on achieving Crohn's Disease Activity Index (CDAI) <150 after 24 weeks in three studies, data on fistula closure short and long term in four studies, data on the total number of adverse events in four studies, data on serious adverse events in seven studies, and data on withdrawal due to adverse events in three studies.